Carry-less product: std::clmul

 3. Possible implementation

-A naive implementation looks as follows:
+A naive and unconstrained implementation looks as follows:

 3.1.
 Hardware support